JimDesu/basis-lang/README.md

 * Hexadecimal -- binary data in pairs of 0-F characters (upper or lower case) following a "0x" prefix
 * String -- character data delimited by " characters, all on the same line

-Compile-time string constants are not zero-terminated like in C.  Note also that Basis has no character data type (at all -- see below).
+Compile-time string constants are not zero-terminated like in the language C.  Note also that Basis has no character data type (at all -- see below).
+Like in the language Icon, Basis has no boolean data type, and hence no predefined boolean constants.

 Note that compile-time constants are not technically data types: they're inline ad-hoc commands that write a value to an output parameter.
 Thus, both of the following are syntactically correct.
 ```